Page contents

 A profile image of a brown woman with short, light-brown side-swept hair wearing a denim blue buttoned top, sitting in front of a wall covered in black and red spray-painted street art between two dark grey columns.

-Morehshin Allahyari Rapid Response Fellow
+Morehshin Allahyari Rapid Response Fellow, Power Resident

 A Black person, with dark brown skin wearing turtoise shell colored glasses and a light cream colored knit sweater.
 They are sitting and have a slight smile, and are wearing a black baseball cap, with their locs pulled back beneath it.